Early Pregnancy Headaches: Why They Happen and How to Find Relief

 It tends to feel like pressure or pain in the area of your forehead, eyes, or cheeks.

-If it is caused by an infection, you might need antibiotics to sort it out.
+If it’s caused by an infection or a case like bacterial sinusitis, you might need a medical assessment or antibiotics to sort it out.

 What causes headaches in early pregnancy?

-Some headaches may be linked to the changes going on in your body, including your fluctuating hormones and the higher volume of blood your heart is pumping around these days.
+Some headaches may be linked to the changes going on in your body, including your fluctuating hormones (like estrogen and progesterone) and the higher volume of blood your heart is pumping around these days.

 • Low blood sugar or dehydration (which could be caused by morning sickness).